nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 PlanPal detects that the command given is invalid

     * 3a1.
-AddressBook shows an error message.
+PlanPal shows an error message.

       Use case resumes at step 2.

 **UC04 List Contacts by Role**

 **MSS**

-1. User requests to list contacts by role.
+1. User requests to filter contacts by role.
-2. PlanPal shows the contacts grouped by their assigned role (attendee, vendor, volunteer, sponsor).
+2. PlanPal displays a list of contacts matching the specified role.

+   Use case ends.

 **Extensions**

 * 1a.
-PlanPal detects that the command given is invalid
+PlanPal detects that the command given is invalid.
     * 1a1.
-AddressBook shows an error message.
+PlanPal shows an error message indicating that the command syntax is incorrect.

       Use case resumes at step 1.

 * 2a.
-No contacts are found for the requested role.
+No contacts are found for the specified role.
     * 2a1.
-PlanPal shows a message: "No contacts found for the specified role."
+PlanPal displays a message that no users were found.

       Use case ends.

 ### Non-Functional Requirements